acend/helm-basics-training/README.md

 ## Contributions

-If you find errors, bugs or missing information please help us improve our techlab and have a look at the [Contribution Guide](CONTRIBUTING.md).
+If you find errors, bugs or missing information please help us improve our training and have a look at the [Contribution Guide](CONTRIBUTING.md).